Carnival Fascination accidents and incidents

-In September-October 2017, three Carnival Fascination cruises from homeport San Juan Puerto Rico were cancelled due to port damages sustained during hurricane Maria (category 4 tropical cyclone formed on Sept 16).
+In September-October 2017, three Carnival Fascination cruises from homeport San Juan Puerto Rico were canceled due to port damages sustained during hurricane Maria (category 4 tropical cyclone formed on Sept 16).

-The cancelled Puerto Rico departures were September 24, October 1 and 8.
-The ship’s pre-scheduled alternating departures from Bridgetown Barbados (September 27, October 4 and 11) were also cancelled.
+The canceled Puerto Rico departures were September 24, October 1 and 8.
+The ship’s pre-scheduled alternating departures from Bridgetown Barbados (September 27, October 4 and 11) were also canceled.

 |14 December 2015||Crew / Passenger Crimes|

 The next scheduled departure was not affected.
-Unofficial passenger reports mentioned several PA system announcements asking for med staff assistance.
+Unofficial passenger reports mentioned several PA system announcements asking for medical staff assistance.

 |10 August 2015||Coast Guard Medevacs|